theHdd4/TrinityFastAPIDjangoReact/docs/redis-monitoring.md

    same connection parameters exposed through `REDIS_*` environment variables.
 2. **Prometheus** scrapes the exporter every 15 seconds and evaluates alert rules in `monitoring/prometheus/alerts/redis.rules.yml`.
+3. **Promtail + Loki** tail the Django, Celery, FastAPI, and Trinity AI containers for structured `redis_cache_event` log lines and persist them for seven days so cache hit behaviour can be audited in real time.
-3. **Grafana** is provisioned with the *Redis Cache Overview* dashboard that visualises the key metrics required by support and engineering teams: cache hit rate, command latency, memory fragmentation, memory usage, and client connections.
+4. **Grafana** is provisioned with the *Redis Cache Overview* dashboard that visualises the key metrics required by support and engineering teams (hit rate, latency, fragmentation, memory usage, connection counts) and now includes a live Redis activity log panel sourced from Loki.
-4. **Alertmanager** receives critical alerts (connection exhaustion and high memory pressure) so downstream notification channels can be configured per environment.
+5. **Alertmanager** receives critical alerts (connection exhaustion and high memory pressure) so downstream notification channels can be configured per environment.

 All services are available in both the production `docker-compose.example.yml` and the